The Detroit Lions and quarterback Matthew Stafford are on the verge of a contract extension, ESPN's Adam Schefter reports.

 This is not the first time the Lions and Stafford have agreed to a renegotiated contract.

 Stafford's rookie contract was a six-year, $72 million deal that included $41.7 million in guaranteed money.
-Easily achievable base salary escalators quickly increased Stafford's pay to $9 million in 2011, $11.5 million in 2012 and $12.5 million in 2013 and $11 million in 2014 — the last non-voidable year in his rookie contract.
+Easily achievable base salary escalators quickly increased Stafford's base salaries to $9 million in 2011, $11.5 million in 2012 and $12.5 million in 2013 and $11 million in 2014, the last non-voidable year in his rookie contract.
 Since most of the base salaries in 2011 and 2012 were fully guaranteed, the Lions renegotiated Stafford's contract in 2011 and 2012, reducing his cap hit by dropping the base salary to the league minimum and converting the leftover amount to signing bonus that was prorated over four seasons.
 As a result of those renegotiated contracts, Stafford's cap hits swelled to $20.82 million in 2013 and $19.32 million in 2014, figures that, in part, expedited talks towards an extension that is expected to provide the team with needed salary cap relief.

 The Lions had just $1.895 million in cap space as of July 8.